fuzzymannerz/swmp/README.md

 ## Languages
 To better make SWMP available to everyone it can be translated into any language.
 On the settings page there is a language dropdown box.
 This automatically picks up any language file in the locale tag format of `en_GB.php`.
 These files can be found in the `/lang` folder and if you can help out you are enouraged to submit pull requests of these translation files so they can be included for everyone to use.
-Use the `lang/en_GB.php` file as a reference point.
+As the project progresses the language files will also need to be updated accordingly.
+The `en_GB.php` file will always be up to date however so can always be used as a reference point.

 ## Show Some Love <3
 If you make use of SWMP in some way, please consider a donation.